Learning-Based Video Coding with Joint Deep Compression and Enhancement: Proposed Method

 \subsection{MC with DPEG network}

-In video coding, the P frames generally have lower residuals than I frames.
-The residual at $t$-th frame, $r_t$ is calculated between the current frame $x_t$ and its previous frame with motion compensation, $\tilde x_t^m$, where the latter can be obtained by a combination of $\hat x_{t-1}$ and $\hat v_t$.
-To further reduce the bits for $r_t$ under the same visual quality, we employ a two-step method.
-In the first step, we compensate the previous frame with a non-linear warp,
+In video coding, P frames generally have lower residuals than I frames.
+The residual at $t$-th frame, $r_t$ is calculated between the current frame $x_t$ and its motion compensated reference $\tilde x_t^m$.
+To further reduce the bits for $r_t$ under the same visual quality, we first compensate the previous frame with a non-linear warp,